10 Guitar Accessories All Beginners Need

 If you’ve already started shopping around for guitar accessories, there’s a good chance you’re already overwhelmed by everything out there.

-There’s literally hundreds of guitar accessories to choose from!
+There are literally hundreds of guitar accessories to choose from!
 And everyone’s got their say on which ones are vital and which brands are best.

 Some of these accessories are functional while others are just for creating a cool, super unique sound.